saha98rishav/Sentiment_Analysis/README.md

 Model is trained in Google Cloud Platform with a system having 60GB of RAM

-Model is trained with another dataset from Amazon Product Review.
+Model is tested with another dataset from Amazon Product Review.

 Link for the Dataset --> https://drive.google.com/open?id=1UYhTHm6KHRsdFhU36H6ES39k2Mwb1mL3